Resources

 click here to download

-E-Book from Devoted Journey: Preparing for the IEP Meeting-A Parent’s Guide to the Agenda by Lisa Brown, CCA Parent and Educator (must sign up for ebook; will be emailed to you)
+E-Book from Devoted Journey: Preparing for the IEP Meeting-A Parent’s Guide to the Agenda by Lisa Brown, CCA Parent and Educator (must sign up for ebook)

 “Beyond the Face is a Heart” Skit